Canon D30 vs Fujifilm X-E3

 It is notable that the X-E3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the X-E3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
+Both the D30 and the X-E3 have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the X-E3 was followed by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon D30 better than the Fujifilm X-E3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.